ourangzeb/Closures-In-Depth/README.md

-# #Cloures in depth
+# #Closures in depth

-I have made some examples for the people who want to learn and understand the cloures in depth.
+I have made some examples for the people who want to learn and understand the Closures in depth.
 I have gathered information from various resources and tried to make this easy to understand. i have also attached a **playground** so you can test the code.

 # First question which comes into mind What is a cloure?

-Modren programming languages have a feature which is called **cloure, block or lambdas**.
+Modren programming languages have a feature which is called **Closure, block or lambdas**.
 This feature has a reusable code for self contained unis and it does not have a name.
 In other languages you call it **lambdas** or **Block** or **Anonymous functions**
-  - What is a cloure
+  - What is a Closure
   - How to use it and when to use it?
-  - what is the syntax and different Styles of Cloures?
+  - what is the syntax and different Styles of Closures?
   - What is the difference between a cloure and a function............
-  - Cloures as a reference type?
+  - Closures as a reference type?
-  - Special types of cloures.......
+  - Special types of Closures.......
   - and many more......

 #  General sytax in Swift of a Cloure.